WarrenHood/SlidingCompany/README.md

-# LethalCompanyTemplate
+# SlidingCompany
-A template for a BepInEx 5 Plugin, using the correct .csproj configuration for Lethal Company modding
+A Lethal Company mod that allows the player to crouch-slide